mantidproject/mantid/docs/source/release/v3.10.0/ui.rst

 - Indirect > Corrections > CalculatePaalmanPings is upgraded with few new options for computation of the corrections.
 Those are needed to be able to compute the corrections for different scenarios, like QENS, FWS, diffraction.
 - Indirect > Corrections and Indirect > Analysis interfaces have been configured to not to accept GroupWorkspace as input.
-- General > Multi dataset fitting interface and the general fitting dock now display the status string returned by the `Fit` algorithm.
-If an error occured during fitting it will be reported in this string.

 Bugs Resolved